canyon289/canyon289.github.io/dev/content/articles/NonProgrammerPart3.md

 skillset to whatever a person already knows.
 I feel like approach is largely negative, and even if it were true, is not a good way to convince people to program.
-I feel that people should be interested in an activity for it's merits, rather than being scared into it by being told that their previous choices were largely mistakes.
+I feel that people should be interested in an activity for its merits, rather than being scared into it by being told that their previous choices were largely mistakes.

 # Past the flashy titles